-Updated January 27, 2023, Another brand identified.
-Two brands of enoki mushrooms grown in China are the sources of a Listeria outbreak that includes serious illnesses, according to the U.S. Food and Drug Administration (FDA).
-Utopia brand enoki mushrooms were identified as the source of illnesses earlier this month.
-Today, the FDA named enoki mushrooms distributed by Sun Hong Foods Inc. of Monetbello, CA, and produced by Shandong Youhe Biotechnology, Co. as another source.
+Updated April 17, 2023, Another brand identified.
+A Listeria outbreak linked to enoki mushrooms has ended after sickening five people.
+Two brands of enoki mushrooms grown in China were identified as the sources of the outbreak, according to the U.S. Food and Drug Administration (FDA).
+Utopia brand enoki mushrooms and enoki mushrooms distributed by Sun Hong Foods Inc. and produced by Shandong Youhe Biotechnology, Co.
 This is the second time that enoki mushrooms distributed by Sun Hong Foods have been linked to a Listeria outbreak.

 Did You Get a Listeria Infection from Enoki Mushrooms ?